-Each year we remind you about the adults, children and seniors that don’t have enough food.
-As the Covid-19 pandemic lingers there are still many families suffering.
+We always think about children, adults and seniors that don’t have enough food.
 Helping those less fortunate is far more important than our Thanksgiving dinner.

 There is no excuse for hunger in the United States and we ask everyone to pitch in to help solve this issue.
 We support Antioch Food Pantry and others in their effort to relieve hunger.
 Hunger is a problem everywhere and not only during the holidays.

 Why do so many wonder where their next meal is coming from?
 The reason is simple.
 Poverty.
-The poverty rate in our hometown matches the food insecurity rate.
-Many find this uncomfortable to talk about, but we must think about the root cause of the problem.
+The poverty rate in our hometown and yours is a national problem.
+Many find this uncomfortable to talk about, but we must think about the root cause.
 The solution to poverty is simple, but not easy to achieve.
 It requires jobs at a living wage for the able and adequate support programs for the disabled and elderly.

 Please choose to be a blessing to others and support food pantries in your hometown, year -round.